 The Board of Directors of Heathrow Airport Holdings Limited (“Heathrow” or “the Company”) determines long-term strategy, ensures that the Company acts ethically and has the necessary resources to meet its objectives, monitors performance, and ensures Heathrow meets its responsibilities as a major airport company.
 View our Board members' and company secretary's brief resumés.

-Colin Matthews, Chief Executive Officer
+John Holland-Kaye, Chief Executive Officer

 José Leo, Chief Financial Officer

 José Leo, Chief Financial Officer, was appointed to the Board in September 2008.
 Prior to joining the Company, he was Group Finance Director of Amey plc and former Managing Director of Ferrovial Telecomunicaciones, responsible for managing Ferrovial's investments in the telecommunication sector.
 José was also a Director of the Spanish telecommunication operators ONO and UNI2, and Chief Finance Officer and Business Development Manager at the Spanish construction company Agroman.

 Akbar Al Baker was appointed a Non-Executive Director in January 2013.
 He has been the Chief Executive Officer of Qatar Airways since 1997.
 He is also leading the development of the multi-billion dollar Hamad International Airport (formerly known under the project name New Doha International Airport), which is scheduled to open in phases from April 2013.

 Mr. Al Baker is a graduate of Commerce and Economics and holds a private pilot licence.
 He is also CEO of several divisions of Qatar's national airline - being Qatar Airways Holidays, Qatar Aviation Services, Qatar Duty Free Company, Doha International Airport, Qatar Distribution Company, Qatar Executive, Oryx Rotana Hotel and Qatar Aircraft Catering Company.